W427697/Discord-/MIGRATION.md

 };
 ```

-If want to be explicit, you can also import `StoryObj` instead of `Story`, they are the same type.
+If you want to be explicit, you can also import `StoryObj` instead of `Story`, they are the same type.

 You can read more about the CSF3 format here: https://storybook.js.org/blog/component-story-format-3-0/